lukestanley/ChillTranslator/README.md

 ![ChillTranslator demo](https://github.com/lukestanley/ChillTranslator/assets/306671/128611f4-3e8e-4c52-ba20-2ae61d727d52)

+You can try out the ChillTranslator directly in your browser through the HuggingFace Space demo at [https://huggingface.co/spaces/lukestanley/ChillTranslator](https://huggingface.co/spaces/lukestanley/ChillTranslator).

 ## Approach ✨

 - **Converts** text to less toxic variations
 - **Preserves original intent**, focusing on constructive dialogue
 - **Offline LLM model**: running DIY could save costs, avoid needing to sign up to APIs, and avoid the risk of toxic content causing API access to be revoked.
 We use llama-cpp-python's server with Mixtral.

+ - **HuggingFace Space**: A demo is now available at HuggingFace Spaces, allowing users to try out ChillTranslator without any setup.

 ## Possible future directions 🌟
 - **Integration**: offer a Python module and HTTP API, for use from other tools, browser extensions.